mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 necessary files as part of the installation process.

 ## What if I have MATLAB and do not want to install a standalone app?
 If you have MATLAB running, you can run the application within MATLAB.
+In fact, the installation process is significantly simpler, as it is not necessary to download and install the MATLAB runtime component from MATLAB website.

 You only need to download the file:

 [MNISTDigitLearner.mlappinstall](./MNISTDigitLearner.mlappinstall)